 Learning Space: Large classroom floor space.
 Access to laptop, sound and screen set up is preferable.

 The dark can be scary or fascinating.
 This workshop focuses on a group of animals who thrive in it.
-Focusing on four species, we look at how they have adapted to life in the darkness and the senses they use to find food and avoid predators.
-Your student’s senses will be challenged too!
+We look at how they have adapted to life in the darkness and the senses they use to find food and avoid predators.

-Using a number of different artefacts, your students will explore different adaptations of 4 species of nocturnal animal that help them to survive.
+Using a number of different artefacts, your students will explore different adaptations of some nocturnal animals that help them to survive.
 They will help our rangers to identify certain nocturnal animals by using footprints and find out how they can help these more elusive night-time dwellers.

 Capacity: 30 pupils